Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Introduction

-{In distinct settings, the ECs and ACs are modeled as broadcast channels \cite{GK} to {assume} the correlated noises in the measurements in \cite{gsk2019}, \cite{gs2021}.
-These studies analyzed the capacity regions for some classes of the broadcast channels, e.g., physically degraded and less noisy channels \cite{GK}.} {In this paper, we also investigate the capacity regions of the authentication systems for similar classes of channels, but the model and the point to which we direct our attention are different from \cite{gsk2019}, \cite{gs2021}.
-More accurately, we deal with the model with separate measurements as in \cite{gksc2018}, and concentrate on the structure of the ACs, e.g., the main channel is less noisy than the eavesdropper's channel or the eavesdropper's channel is degraded with respect to (w.r.t.) the main channel, to simplify the expressions of the capacity regions with two auxiliary RVs.}
+In a different setting, the GS and CS models with joint-measurement channels, where EC and AC are modeled as broadcast channels \cite{GK} to assume correlated noises in the measurements, were {examined} in \cite{gsk2019}.
+Models with joint-measurement channels that incorporate Eve's channel can be found in \cite{gs2021}.
+These studies analyzed the capacity regions for some classes of broadcast channels, e.g., degraded and less noisy channels \cite{GK}.
+In a similar manner, we also investigate the capacity regions of the authentication systems for similar classes of channels, but the models and the point to which we direct our attention are different from those of \cite{gsk2019}, \cite{gs2021}.
+More precisely, we deal with the models with separate measurements as in \cite{gksc2018}, and focus on the structure of AC, e.g., the main channel is less noisy than Eve's channel or Eve's channel is degraded {with respect to} the main channel, to simplify the expressions of the capacity regions with two auxiliary random variables that have been characterized in the paper.